 This great book delves deep into history.
 It begins with a brother and sister who associate the holiday with receiving gifts from all of their relatives.
 They are disappointed when their Bubbe and Zayde give them an old dreidel, but what they soon realize is that they have been given the gift of time travel.
 Transported back in time to live with the Maccabbees, the siblings experience first hand the stories they learned in Hebrew class.

 Little Red Ruthie: A Hanukkah Tale

 It is always fun to read a new book with a spin on a traditional fairy tale.
 This Hanukkah book is no exception!.
 Ruthie is off to visit her grandmother, with a basket full of goodies to complement the delicious latkes that will be waiting for her.
 But to this sweet Jewish girl's surprise, she encounters a scary wolf in the woods and must rely on skills of persuasion to save herself.

-The knights of Hanukkah have to save the holiday after a countryside dragon wreaks havoc.
+The knights have to save the holiday after a countryside dragon wreaks havoc.
 He scorches the dreidel, eats the sufganiyot and causes all kinds of mischief.
-Fun wordplay and whimsical illustrations work together in this non-traditional, fantasy book about Hanukkah.
+Fun wordplay and whimsical illustrations work together in this non-traditional, fantasy book.

-We love this story about a little boy who incorporates his love for trucks with a Hanukkah celebration.
+We love this story about a little boy who incorporates his love for trucks with a Jewish holiday celebration.
 Noah loves trucks and figures there must be place for them in his favorite holiday.
 So he creates his very own Festival of Trucks to honor the Maccabees.